HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Miscellaneous/RE_Wolfram_Engine.md

 After installation complete, you can use Wolfram language with typing `wolframscript`.
 If you run `wolframscript` first time, you have to do autherization process with your wolfram account.

+In this state, you can call Wolfram engine from your local C/C++ program with [C-api](https://reference.wolfram.com/language/guide/CLanguageInterface.html) and other language interface.
+However, Wolfram language is interpreter language and has a notebook environment(Wolfram Notebook).
+The Wolfram engine only provides command line interface.
+Is there way to use notebook environment?

+## Jupyter Environment

+Mathematica does not only consist of Wolfram Engine.
+It is combination of Wolfram Engine and other softwares.
+One of them is Wolfram Notebook.
+Wolfram Notebook is not opened with Wolfram Engine.
+However, they provide connection tool with Jupytr Notebook which can be alternate front-end of Wolfram Notebook.
+With [**WolframLanguageForJupyter**](https://github.com/WolframResearch/WolframLanguageForJupyter), Wolfram engine can work on Jupyter as kernel.

+For server based system, there is [**Jupyter Lab**](https://jupyter.org/) program.
+Wolfram Engine nicely fit with Jupyter Lab also.

 ### Install Jupyter Lab

 Bascially, ubuntu has its own python environment.
 It is wise that seperate your programming work environment and system.
-So you have to start install [Anaconda](https://www.anaconda.com/products/individual#Downloads) first.
+There are several ways to build virtual environment in python.
+Common method is using Anaconda.
+This document will use [Anaconda](https://www.anaconda.com/products/individual#Downloads).
+There is no different even you make python environment with other method.

 ```bash
 $wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh